Jim Koetter: Biography

 After his tenure at ISU, Koetter returned to high school coaching at Pocatello High School.

-Koetter is a 1985 inductee of the Idaho State athletic hall of fame, in both football and track and field.
-He is the father of Dirk Koetter, who has coached in the National Football League (NFL) including a tenure as head coach of the Tampa Bay Buccaneers.
+Koetter was a 1985 inductee of the Idaho State athletic hall of fame, in both football and track and field.
+He was the father of Dirk Koetter, who has coached in the National Football League (NFL) including a tenure as head coach of the Tampa Bay Buccaneers.

+Koetter died on February 18, 2025, at the age of 87.